Visitation Policy

 • All persons will be asked to enter through a walk-through weapons screening unit located at the hospital Main Entrance or Emergency Department screening checkpoints.
 Dedicated TGH security officers will be stationed around the clock at each weapons screening checkpoint.

 • Patients and visitors will no longer be able to re-enter the facility at the East Pavilion entrance or the West Pavilion exit doors.
 All patients and visitors must be screened upon each entry.
+All patients and visitors will be asked to return through weapon screening if they go outside.

 • Anyone with a pacemaker or is simply not comfortable with the walk-through unit can request a hand search.